-Staggering!
+Stag-gering!
 Young deer roams Rotorua streets and school field after Silver Fern Farms escape

-A runaway deer has left Rotorua residents questioning their vision after it was seen trotting through Mangakakahi, Utuhina, Fordlands, and Westbrook last night.
+A runaway deer has left Rotorua residents questioning their vision after it was seen trotting through Mangakakahi, Utuhina, Fordlands, and Westbrook on Wednesday night.

 The young stag broke out of the Silver Fern Farms site on Pururu St, Mangakakahi, during unloading.